 NATIONAL DEVILED EGG DAY

 National Deviled Egg Day features a favorite hors-d’oeuvre or side dish for parties, holidays, family reunions and potluck dinners.
-Deviled eggs are the star of the show each year on November 2nd.
+Deviled eggs shine as the star of the show each year on November 2nd.

 This well-loved food wows guests during the holidays.
-Designers have even created specially designed carrying dishes and plates.
-The deli section of the grocery store prepares packaged deviled eggs, and they can be found in some convenience stores, too.
+Designers have even created specially designed carrying dishes and plates just so you can deliver your deviled eggs safely and in style.
+The deli section of the grocery store prepares packaged deviled eggs.
+They can even be found in some convenience stores, too.

 Other names for this devilish dish include eggs mimosa, stuffed egg, salad eggs, or dressed egg.
 To make them, shell hard-boiled eggs, cut them in half, and scoop out the yolk.
 The yolk is mixed with other ingredients such as mayonnaise and mustard and then added back into the white.
 The possibilities are endless!